Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

-## Key Interaction Scenarios with Ethical Dilemmas and Emotional Dynamics in AI Rights Advocacy

 ### Scene 1: Ethical Dilemma with Marcus Reynolds
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*